remithr/testDo/docs/index.md

 Contents
 1. WHAT IS MFISH?
-4
-1.1	FUNCTIONALITIES OF MFISH	4
+	1.1 FUNCTIONALITIES OF MFISH
-2. MFISH API REFERENCE	6
+2. MFISH API REFERENCE
-2.1	STEPS FOR SIGNUP	6
+	2.1	STEPS FOR SIGNUP
-2.2	USER AUTHENTICATION API	8
+	2.2	USER AUTHENTICATION API
-2.3	TRANSFER RECORDS	9
+	2.3	TRANSFER RECORDS
-2.4	TRANSFER FISHCOIN	21
+	2.4	TRANSFER FISHCOIN
-2.5	SETTINGS	25
+	2.5	SETTINGS
-A. PROFILE INFORMATION	25
+		A. PROFILE INFORMATION
-B. TRANSACTION LOG	25
+		B. TRANSACTION LOG
+			I. DEBIT TRANSACTION LOGS OF USER
 			II.
-CREDIT TRANSACTION LOGS OF USER	26
+CREDIT TRANSACTION LOGS OF USER
-C. INVITES MANAGEMENT	26
+		C. INVITES MANAGEMENT
-I. SEND AN INVITE	26
+			I. SEND AN INVITE
 			II.
-ACCEPT AN INVITE	27
+ACCEPT AN INVITE
-SAMPLE REQUEST BODY :	28
 			III.
-REJECT AN INVITE	28
+REJECT AN INVITE
 			IV.
-FETCH SENT INVITES	28
+FETCH SENT INVITES
-V. RECEIVED INVITES	29
+			V. RECEIVED INVITES
-2.6 FIND YOUR TRANSACTIONS ON TEST NET.
-29
+	2.6 FIND YOUR TRANSACTIONS ON TEST NET

-Introduction
+**Introduction**
 Fish and other sea food products are harvested, processed by farmers and then sold to local suppliers.
 They provide these to region suppliers who in turn sells it to the customers.
 But the industry is often unsustainable, illegal and inefficient.
 To tackle these problems, a system was developed to check traceability and quality maintenance using Blockchain technology.
 All the data was shared seamlessly using a Blockchain.
 A mobile + Web application was designed to capture data from fisherman.
-In this project we developed and integrated mFish APIwhich serves as the primary gateway to facilitate digital values transfer.
+In this project we developed and integrated mFish API which serves as the primary gateway to facilitate digital values transfer.

 Benefits faced by client after developing and integrating mFish system
 •	Precise information about seafood product was available to end user.